 Of course, because they are unique languages, the grammatical structures between the two aren't always exactly the same at all times.
 However, for the most part it can be said that Japanese and Korean are equally tough grammar-wise.
 As such, is there anything then that Korean can claim to be harder than Japanese?

-For starters, Japanese has exactly 5 vowels and their respective sounds are always pronounced the same no matter what other consonant or vowel sound they happen to be paired with.
+The Japanese language has 5 vowels.
+The pronunciation of these vowels stays the same, no matter what other consonant or vowel they happen to be paired with.

 So, with the other hiragana symbols there may be:

-Viewing this, you can see how even when the hiragana symbol is different and has a different overall pronunciation, the specific sounds of the same vowels never change.
-In this way, at least with hiragana and katakana, there is almost never any guesswork needed to correctly say any word in Japanese.
+This illustrates how even when the hiragana symbol is different and has a different overall pronunciation, the specific sounds of the same vowels never change.
+In this way, at least with hiragana and katakana, there is almost never any guesswork needed to correctly pronounce any word in Japanese.

-Kanji can be more difficult to read because they often have multiple different readings, but even then the individual spoken syllables are still always the same as hiragana and katakana which makes conversation easier.
+Japanese Kanji characters can be more difficult to read because they often have multiple different readings.
+But even then the individual spoken syllables are still always the same as those found in hiragana and katakana.
+This makes conversation easier.

 Here’s an easy example:

 « 青い » is the kanji for “blue”, and it is pronounced with the hiragana symbols « あおい ».